karandit/fet/README.md

 Compiling FET:

+	Note: if after unpacking the tar.bz2 sources archive you obtain some files with incomplete/truncated file names in the sources directories, you might need to use a better (un)packer (probably a recent version of the official tar and bzip2 should be fine).
+	For GNU/Linux and maybe Mac OS X, "tar -jxvf fet-v.v.v.tar.bz2" should work correctly.
+	For Windows, either use a modern good (un)packer, or, advice from a user:
+		1. download mingw-get-setup.exe from http://sourceforge.net/projects/mingw/files
+		2. run mingw-get-setup.exe
+		3. check msys-base to be installed, Apply Changes from Installation menu and close MinGW Installation Manager
+		4. run C:\MinGW\msys\1.0\msys.bat
+		5. $ cd to the directory where the .tar.bz2 file is
+		6. $ tar -jxvf fet-v.v.v.bz2

-	Note: compilation takes long (maybe even 1 hour, if you are using an older computer).
+	Note2: compilation takes long (maybe even 1 hour, if you are using an older computer).
 The file rules.cpp takes the longest time to compile, maybe even 1 minute or more.

-	Note2: the following situation may appear under GNU/Linux, but it could be met also on other platforms.
+	Note3: the following situation may appear under GNU/Linux, but it could be met also on other platforms.
 	Depending on your Qt installation, it may happen that the FET intermediary files and executables are very large (~100 MB for the fet executable instead of ~10 MB).
 It is not sure if this affects the FET speed and performance, but anyway it is unpleasant.
 In this case, you may want to modify some files in your system (Qt files) to improve this.
 You need to change some Qt configuration files and recompile FET from the beginning